privacybydesign/pbdf-website/pages/en/irma-explanation.md

 ### <a name="contribute"></a>11.
 How can I participate or contribute?

-IRMA is an identity platform that is being built up from below, and is not imposed from above.
-IRMA will have to prove itself, via convincing applications.
+Yivi is an identity platform that is being built up from below, and is not imposed from above.
+Yivi will have to prove itself, via convincing applications.
 Several parties are currently working on this.

-Do you value careful, privacy-friendly interaction with your customers, and do you have a good idea for an IRMA application, for instance in your webshop or within your organization, do [contact](/contact-en) the Privacy by Design foundation.
+Do you value careful, privacy-friendly interaction with your customers, and do you have a good idea for an Yivi application, for instance in your webshop or within your organization, do [contact](/contact-en) the Privacy by Design foundation.
 For instance, the foundation can: